keboola/website/_product/product.md

   ctaname: See how to get the same solution
   ctalink: https://components.keboola.com
   img: "/uploads/geneeaLogo-1.png"
-- template: article-full
-  block: article-full
-  content: With Keboola, you can support your business' data engineer's and data scientist's
-    ever-changing requirements for tools, setup and data without the need to change the underlying infrastructure or deploy significant new IT resources to handle demands of DataScientist and “Citizen” data users across your organisation.
-  headline: Rock star data engineer left.
-Created great S3->RS + Python ... but now
-    we can’t do it ...
 - template: horizontal-rule
   block: hr
 - template: recent-list